Childhood and Education Journey of James Carville in Timeline

 In 1973, Juan Manuel Santos graduated from the University of Kansas with a degree in economics and business.

-1975: Coup in Honduras
+1975: Coup

-1977: Ghani Master's Degree
+1977: Master's Degree

-In 1977, Ashraf Ghani earned his master's degree from Columbia University.
+In 1977, Ashraf Ghani earned his master's degree from Columbia University

-1978: Harper's son shot and killed
+1978: John Harper's son shot

-In 1981, Juan Manuel Santos returned to the U.S. as Fulbright visiting fellow at the Fletcher School of Law and Diplomacy at Tufts University, and also earned a master's degree from Harvard Kennedy School.
+In 1981, Juan Manuel Santos returned to the U.S. as a Fulbright visiting fellow at the Fletcher School of Law and Diplomacy at Tufts University, and also earned a master's degree from Harvard Kennedy School.

-1988: Santos Lectures as Nieman Fellow at Harvard University
+1988: Santos lectures at Harvard University

 In 1988, Juan Manuel Santos lectured as a Nieman Fellow at Harvard University.

-October 1993: Marriage to Mary Matalin
+November 1993: Marriage to Mary Matalin

-1999: Defamation lawsuit by Gennifer Flowers
+1999: Civil Suit Filed by Flowers

-December 2001: De la Rúa resigned
+December 2001: De la Rua Resigned

-April 2002: Unsuccessful coup attempt
+April 2002: Unsuccessful Coup Attempt

 In April 2002, there was an unsuccessful coup attempt in Venezuela.

-2005: Teaching at Northern Virginia Community College
+2005: Carville teaches at Northern Virginia Community College

 2008: Relocation to New Orleans